Fatimaxox/MS-Datasets---Sparks/README.md

 # MS Datasets Repository

 Welcome to the MS Datasets Repository!  <br>
-This repository is dedicated to showcasing datasets used in both segmentation and classification problems related to Multiple Sclerosis (MS).
+This repository is dedicated to showcasing datasets used in both segmentation and classification problems related to Multiple Sclerosis (MS). <br>
 Here, researchers and individuals interested in MS can easily access various datasets containing MRI images.

 ## MS Segmentation